-Wood-destroying insects can absolutely devastate a home, not to mention your bank account.
-That’s a big reason why you’ll be required to get a pest inspection when you’re purchasing a home in certain parts of the country.
+VA loan rules state that a wood-destroying pest inspection is required in certain parts of the country or in low-rise and high-rise condo units when the VA appraiser observes a potential pest problem.
 Termites damage more than half a million homes every year, and U.S. homeowners spend about $5 billion annually fighting them, according to industry statistics.

-One of the quirks of the VA pest inspection is that the homebuyer isn’t allowed to pay for it.
+While termite and pest inspections can be required, the VA in most cases does not allow the borrower to pay for it in all but nine states.
 That may change in the coming years, but for now it’s a consideration that lenders, real estate agents and home sellers contend with, usually with little fuss.

 One of the first questions for VA borrowers is, “Will I have to get one?”
 Unless you’re pursuing a VA Streamline refinance, the answer is an unequivocal yes if the property is in one of these states:

 - New Jersey

 - Rhode Island

 In other states, you’ll need to get a pest inspection only if the independent VA appraiser notes an issue during the appraisal process.
 Pest inspections are merely discretionary in these states:

 - Michigan (except for all properties in the following counties: Allegan, Barry, Berrien, Branch, Calhoun, Cass, Hillsdale, Ionia, Jackson, Kalamazoo, Kent, Lenawee, Livingston, Macomb, Mason, Monroe, Muskegon, Oakland, Oceana, Ottawa, St. Clair, St. Joseph, VanBuren, Washtenaw and Wayne.)